 Passports of Southeastern Pioneers 1770-1823

 THE PASSPORTS and even the geographic area referred to in this book need clarification because it is somewhat unusual to associate passports with travel within what is now the United States.
 One has to recall that the southeastern states occupy an area often referred to as the southwest when these passports were written.
-The majority of passports collected herein authorized passage through Indian or foreign-held territory cast of the Mississippi River in the period 1770 – 1823.
+The majority of passports collected herein authorized passage through Indian or foreign-held territory cast of the Mississippi River in 1770 – 1823.
 It is believed that this publication represents a complete source material available for early passports in the southeastern United States.
 Now in one place, the passport or mention of passage and the corresponding reference are given.

 An example of one of the earlier laws concerning passports is contained in a treaty written by the Secretary of War, Henry Knox, and Creek Indian Chief Alexander McGillivray and communicated to the U. S. Senate on August 7, 1790, by George Washington.
 Passports of Southeastern Pioneers 1770-1823